DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 To map telemetry data with your source code, you need to:

-1. Add a `git.commit.sha` tag to your containers, or directly on your telemetry.
+1. Add `git.commit.sha` and `git.repository_url` tags to your containers, or directly on your telemetry.
 2. Upload metadata about your git repository by running [`datadog-ci git-metadata upload`][1] in your CI pipeline.
 3. Optionally, [install a GitHub App][2] to display inline source code snippets.